 The crowd was taken aback, but they started to cheer out into the heavens.
 Jango couldn't stop grinning, a low chuckle coming from the depth of his throat before a roaring laughter erupted and he raised his fist back into the air.
 The crowd was behind him, but he didn't care.
 He was overwhelmed with glee at his first win in the ring!
 By the time he came back to earth, he was suddenly overwhelmed with the cheering crowd as he saw Kendrick climb into the ring.

 "Jango!
 Jango!"
-Kendrick pulled him in under his arm as he shared Jango's grin.
+Kendrick pulled him in under his arm, trapping him in a playful headlock as his own grin matched Jango's.
 "Way to go, Jango!
 You laid him flat on his ass!"

 "Yeah, yeah I did!"
 Jango chuckled as the both of them looked over to Robert, who was getting helped onto his feet.
 Managing to get from Kendrick's grip, Jango had made his way over to Robert and his coach.
 "Yo!
 Knott!"
 Robert looked over his shoulder as Jango walked over to him.
 He held up his gloved fist as he smirked, "good fight."